How I Became an Historian

 I had submitted my final draft of my history of mid-Illinois to the university press that had requested it.
 The project had been recently handed to a new editor, and it was plain he did not like the book, it being neither a conventional academic history nor a popular treatment in the usual sense.
 Those traits of my prose style that were to please most reviewers of the published version left him uneasy.
 He asked that I submit an author's preface in which I would, in effect, justify my claim to be snotty about the place.
 The house that eventually published it did not think it needed any such apology, and I never found a different home for the preface.

-A brief version of the piece was published as an Illinois Times column in 2016; this is the complete original.
+A shorter version of the piece was published as an Illinois Times column in 2016; this is the complete original.

 The farmhouse, when I finally found it, was tucked away off the county road in Arenzville Township behind a screen of trees.
 Once it adorned a farmstead of the old German kind, with a smokehouse, orchard, and a handsome barn, probably erected before the log house that first sheltered the family and was later used to quarter the hired men—first things first for the Germans.
 The new two-story house was in its day a showpiece, with timber framing, walnut stairs, even walnut clapboards, a limestone basement, and a windmill that supplied running water from a second-story tank.